PWieland/DDB/README.md

 The "classic" diamond buffer inspired by Walt Jung combined with LME49720, driving 1kHz@2Vrms into 50Ω.
 The buffer was running fairly hot at about 10mA per transistor on +/- 12V rails.
-The actual load resistance is lower than 50Ω, due to the fairly low impedance of the Cosmos ADC used for measurement.
+The actual load resistance is slightly lower than 50Ω, due to the fairly low impedance of the Cosmos ADC used for measurement.
 Under these conditions, the output stage is operating at the upper end of its Class A region.

 ![newhpa](https://github.com/PWieland/DDB/assets/65927363/272459f1-a2bf-4d2a-9d27-d979934ba07c)